openAGI/tefla/README.md

   ```Shell
 python tefla/train.py --model models/alexnet.py --training_cnf models/multiclass_cnf.py --data_dir /path/to/data/dir (as per instructions 2.a)
   ```
-## Mnist example that gives a overview about how to use Tefla
+## MNIST example that gives a overview about how to use Tefla

 ```python
 image_size =(32, 32)